ShenXuAkaEkstasis/ShenXuAkaEkstasis.github.io/index.md

 - **Technology-company advisory work** — business model, market strategy, growth, partnership, and ecosystem development for venture-backed technology businesses.

-My current work combines AI research, product experimentation, open-source development, and strategic consulting, with particular emphasis on **Agentic Commerce, AI Visibility, Agentic Search, AI-mediated decision systems, and China market strategy**.
+My current work combines AI research, product experimentation, open-source development, and strategic consulting, with particular emphasis on **Agentic Commerce, A2A markets, Agentic Search, AI Visibility, AI-mediated decision systems, and China market strategy**.

 ## Current Research Question

 My current work centers on a broader question:

-> **What changes when AI systems move from helping people find information to evaluating options, making selections, taking actions, and participating in transactions on their behalf?**
+> **What changes when AI systems move from helping people find information to evaluating options, making selections, taking actions, coordinating with other systems, and participating in transactions on their behalf?**

-I explore this through **AI Visibility, Agentic Search, Decision Authority, Entity Ranking, AI Shopping, Agentic Commerce, and A2A markets**.
+I explore this through **Agentic Commerce, A2A Market Architecture, Agentic Search Optimization, Decision Authority, AI Visibility, Entity Ranking, and AI-mediated commerce**.

+The underlying transition can be summarized as:

+**AI Visibility → Agentic Search → Agent Readiness → Agentic Commerce → A2A Markets**

 ---

 **Shen Xu / 徐慎**
 Independent Researcher & Strategist
-Agentic Commerce · AI Visibility · Agentic Search · Decision Authority
+Agentic Commerce · A2A Markets · Agentic Search · AI Visibility · Decision Authority
 Shanghai, China